 The MOECC regulates the presence of lead in municipal drinking water.
 In 2007, the MOECC determined that drinking water samples taken from some consumers' taps in southern Ontario contained levels of lead above the drinking water quality standards set out in provincial regulations.
 The standard is 0.01 milligrams per litre (equivalent to 10 micrograms per litre).

 Consequently, the Ontario government initiated a water testing program making it mandatory for municipalities to test water lead levels in 100 homes that may still have lead connections in the water service.
 The testing program for a sampling of older homes in Thunder Bay is underway.

 How does lead get into drinking water?

-The raw water from Lake Superior and water supplied from the water distribution system contain little or no lead.
-However, lead is occasionally found in the water service pipes and the plumbing in homes, and can dissolve into the water supply from these sources.
+The raw water from Lake Superior and water supplied from the drinking water distribution system contain little or no lead.
+However, lead is occasionally found in the water service pipes and the plumbing in homes, which can dissolve into the water supply from these sources.
 Lead can enter tap water through corrosion of plumbing materials like lead solder, fixtures or lead pipes.
-Lead can also leach into the water from chrome or brass-plated faucets and fixtures.
+Lead can also leach into the drinking water from chrome or brass-plated faucets and fixtures.

 How do I determine if I have lead pipes in my home?